runyanjake/olomana/README.md

 3. Add the new SSH key created in step (1) to Github.

-4. Authenticate with Github (`gh auth login`) over the SSH method using a personal access token.
+4. Authenticate with Github (`gh auth login`) using a personal access token.
 Create this at `Settings > Developer Settings > Personal Access Token`.
 The access token must be given the `workflow`, `admin::publickey`, and `read::org` privs.

 5. Clone this repo somewhere.